ibm-cloud-docs/loadbalancer-service/l7-rule.md

 {:important: .important}
 {:tip: .tip}

-# Layer 7 rules
+# Layer-7 rules
 {: #layer-7-rules}

-Layer 7 rules define a portion of the incoming traffic that is to be matched with specific values.
+Layer-7 rules define a portion of the incoming traffic that is to be matched with specific values.

 * If the incoming traffic matches the specified value of a rule, then the rule evaluates to `true`.
 * Layer 7 rules are always associated with a Layer 7 policy.
 Multiple Layer 7 rules can be associated with the same layer 7 policy.